Bradley Walker B.Eng., E.I.T.

 Our Associates perform on-site investigations to determine origin and cause of complex losses.
 Their process: examine and collect evidence, take on-site photos, interview witnesses, conduct testing in our lab and analyze data to produce technical reports that are clear and concise.

-Bradley Walker is an Associate with the Materials Failure and Multidisciplinary Remediation group at 30 Forensic Engineering.
+Bradley Walker is an Associate working with both the Materials Failure and Multidisciplinary Remediation group at 30 Forensic Engineering.
 He holds a Bachelor of Engineering in Materials Science & Engineering from McMaster University.
-At 30, Bradley investigates a diverse set of claims with the Materials Failure group involving consumer product failures, plumbing failures, mechanical system and equipment failures, and construction disputes.
-He also supports the Multidisciplinary Remediation group with their indoor environmental projects and occupational health and safety assessments.
+Bradley investigates a diverse set of claims with the Materials Failure group that involve product liability investigations, personal injury investigations, mechanical system and equipment failures, and piping and plumbing failures.
+He also supports the Multidisciplinary Remediation group with their indoor environmental projects and assessments..

 SPECIALIZED PROFESSIONAL COMPETENCIES